Cristian-Infante/FL-on-Windows/README.md

 New-SelfSignedCertificate -DnsName noirlab.edu -Type CodeSigning -CertStoreLocation Cert:\CurrentUser\My
 ```
 - Certificate was exported to `.pfx` file and copied to `private` folder inside the gui.
-- A first build of the program was made.
+- It was possible to do a first `npm start` of the program.
 - The program is running successfully if it is compiled from msys, but if it is compiled from the windows terminal the json files are not created for image analysis:
 <div align="center">